Heasung-Kim/safe-rl-deployment-for-5g/README.md

     /run_DQN.py
     /SAC_discrete.py

-Our main algorithm is based on the Batch Constrained Q-Learning [2,3].
+Our main algorithm is based on the Batch Constrained Q-Learning [2,3] and https://github.com/sfujim/BCQ.

     /BCMQ.py

 The 5G Network Wireless Settings are followed by [4] for the fair performance comparison.
-All the codes in the following directory is borrowed from [4].
+All the codes in the following directory is borrowed from [4] and https://github.com/farismismar/Deep-Reinforcement-Learning-for-5G-Networks.

     /env/channel